Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

   J-hook prematurely.
 - Tension should reach a maximum at the beginning of a pattern, then decrease, and then increase back again at the end of the pattern.
+- When doing a whip, do not do a round motion, do an L motion.
+You are standing perpendicular to the follower up to 3& as you let the tension on the follower's back build up.
+On 4 you step straight across and slightly forward.
+  On 5 rotate 0.5 turns clockwise on the ball of your left foot as you bring your right foot next to your left foot as if holding a quarter between your ankles.
+Both of your feet should be pointing at 3 o'clock as opposed to 6 o'clock.

 From Ray Trusty: